Totomosic/Ablaze2/Ablaze/src/Convention.md

 FOLDER STRUCTURE:
-	All folders must contain __FOLDERNAME__.h which includes all files in the folder Strictly one class/struct per file, enums may be declared alongside classes and structs
+	All folders must contain __FOLDERNAME__.h which includes all files in the folder One class/struct per file, enums may be declared alongside classes and structs

 OBJECTS:
 	All Classes must derive from class Object (except static classes)